Being transgender or transsexual.

-individual is frequently defined as a person who experiences Gender Identity Disorder (a.k.a.
-Gender Dysphoria), Their genetic gender -- as evidenced by the sex chromosomes:
+individual is frequently defined as a person who experiences Gender Dysphoria (once called Gender Identity Disorder or GID).
+Their genetic gender -- as evidenced by the sex chromosomes:

 from their perceived gender.
 Some describe themselves as a woman trapped in a man's body,